 The self-catering kitchen and dining area was very busy.
 There was too much food for the storage space available and I was glad we’d only brought breakfast and weren’t relying on using the kitchen for lunches and dinners.
 It was spotlessly clean though, and to be fair, the youth hostel was fully booked when we visited.
 We did try out the restaurant for an evening meal and it was reasonable quality and value we thought.

-We would so go back again and if not to this one, then YHA is something we would definitely look out for for future trips.
+We would so go back again and if not to this one, then YHA is something we would definitely seek out for future trips.
 YHA have hostels all over England and Wales and they can also help you find youth hostels abroad with partner hostels.